Bedminster Green Public Art

 The Residencies

-The residencies will respond to three identified themes with relevance site-wide: Shared happening (bringing people together), greening, and connecting narratives and deliver to the following wider priorities: growing skills capacity, communications, legacy development.
+Ongoing residencies will respond to three identified themes with relevance site-wide: Shared happening (bringing people together), greening, and connecting narratives and deliver to the following wider priorities: growing skills capacity, communications, legacy development.

 Many projects coming out of the residencies will have a physical presence within the built environment or public realm; others will result in enduring memories/experiences which will come out of the opportunities for existing and new residents and communities to engage with artists and their creative practice.